Jack Halberstam: Female Masculinity

-In Female Masculinity (1998), Halberstam seeks to identify what constitutes masculinity in society the individual.
+In Female Masculinity (1998), Halberstam seeks to identify what constitutes masculinity within society and the individual.
 The text first suggests that masculinity is a construction that promotes particular brands of male-ness while at the same time subordinating "alternative masculinities."
 The project specifically focuses on the ways female masculinity has been traditionally ignored in academia and society at large.
 To illustrate a cultural mechanism of subordinating alternative masculinities, Halberstam brings up James Bond and GoldenEye as an example, noting that gender performance in this film is far from what is traditional: M is the character who "most convincingly performs masculinity," Bond can only perform masculinity through his suave clothing and gadgets, and Q can be read "as a perfect model of the interpenetration of queer and dominant regimes."
 This interpretation of these characters challenges long-held ideas about what qualities create masculinity.
-Halberstam also brings up the example of the tomboy, a clear case of a youthful girl exerting masculine qualities—and raises the complication that within a youthful figure, the idea of masculinity expressed within a female body is less threatening, and only becomes threatening when those masculine tendencies are still apparent as the child progresses in age.

-Halberstam then focuses on "the bathroom problem."
-Here, the question of the gender binary is brought up.
-Halberstam argues it is an issue when there are two separate bathrooms for different genders, with no place for people who do not clearly fit into the binary.
-The problem of policing that occurs around the bathrooms is also a focal point for examination of the bathroom problem as not only is this a policing on the legal level, but also on the social level.
-According to Halberstam, the social aspect makes it even more difficult for people who do not adhere to binary standards to use public restrooms without encountering some sort of uncomfortable, or even violent, situation.

 The Queer Art of Failure

 In The Queer Art of Failure (2011), Halberstam argues that failure can be a productive way of critiquing capitalism and heteronormativity.
 Using examples from popular culture, like Pixar animated films, Halberstam explores alternatives to individualism and conformity.
 L. Ayu Saraswati calls The Queer Art of Failure "a groundbreaking book that retheorizes failure and its relationship to the process of knowledge production and being in the world."